Planes Trains Automobiles movie

 This would be an example of an argument that is both entirely correct and entirely limited; and Planes, Trains and Automobiles is not a Comedy classic merely because of the mammoth amount of talent that was invested into its production, it is even better than that.
 The resulting film is a Comedy classic that manages to both encapsulate and excel beyond that mammoth amount of invested talent.

-Opening in theaters across America on Wednesday November 25th in 1987, on Thanksgiving Eve, Planes, Trains, and Automobiles is more than just an adored Comedy, it is the classic example of a film that lives up to the idea of being “more than just the sum of its parts.”
-The actor’s performances, the confident direction, and the stellar writing are not excellent separate of each other – they are flawless in a manner that builds off of each other to form a better, more comprehensive whole.
+Opening in theaters across America on Wednesday, November 25, 1987, on Thanksgiving Eve, Planes, Trains and Automobiles is more than just an adored Comedy, it is the classic example of a film that lives up to the idea of being “more than just the sum of its parts.”
+The actor’s performances, the confident direction, and the stellar writing are not excellent separate from each other – they are flawless in a manner that builds off of each other to form a better, more comprehensive whole.

-Moreover, Planes Trains, and Automobiles works precisely because it never gets overly ambitious with its intentions.
-No, it is a deceptively simple film in three key areas: structure, character and theme.
+Moreover, Planes Trains and Automobiles work precisely because they never get overly ambitious with their intentions.
+No, it is a deceptively simple film in three key areas: structure, character, and theme.
 In each of these areas, the film can be broadly summed up in just one sentence while also expounded upon for hours if one so wishes even 30 years after its initial release.

 Planes, Trains, and Automobiles still. © Paramount Pictures

-All that in mind, this simplicity is something of a Trojan horse – Planes, Trains and Automobiles works because it lures the audience in with the easy and the broad, then suckerpunches them with emotional complexity.
+With all that in mind, this simplicity is something of a Trojan horse – Planes, Trains and Automobiles work because it lures the audience in with the easy and the broad, then sucker-punches them with emotional complexity.
 The major arcs of the story may be easily digestible – “two men with nothing in common on a road trip” – but the major emotional beats are anything but.

 Hughes’ direction is as simple as the story, but it is yet another element of the production that is thoughtful in how subtle it is in its execution.
 That said, Hughes never steps on the script by trying to oversell it, instead taking more of a reserved approach and letting the actors do a lot of that work for him.